-They say walking down a tree lined street is the equivalent to feeling seven years younger or making an extra $10,000 a year (in fact, it was proven in a July 2015 study in the journal Nature).
+They say walking down a tree lined street is the equivalent to feeling seven years younger or making an extra $10,000 a year.
 And we can understand why.
 After all, there is no mistaking the calming, relaxing, and rejuvenating experience of simply being outdoors, surrounded by nature.

 The autumn months always seem to draw people back outside.
 Whether it’s for a hike, a bike ride, or to take advantage of the bountiful farms offering fresh apples and squash.
 More than just for the beauty of this time of year – the vibrant colours and the crisp, cool air – there are many other reasons to pull on a sweater and boots and get out for a walk in nature.

 Studies have found that nature provides one of the most reliable boosts to mental and physical well-being.

 Getting outside forces you to leave the TV, internet, and phone behind (we recommend leaving the cell phone inside or holstered as well).
 The lack of distractions allow you to breathe, clear your mind and simply relax.
 Those emails, to-do lists and phone calls can wait an hour, and believe us, you will be much more prepared to deal with them after a walk.